petterssonb/portfolio-project/README.md

    - Enhance reliability with AWS IoT SiteWise or redundancy mechanisms.

 4. **Enhanced Gateway UI**:
    - Build a GUI for Raspberry Pi to simplify configuration and monitoring.
+From what is being used in Grafana locally.

 ---